-First Nations in Alberta use a "mill" rate, which is the rate of tax applied against each one thousand dollars of assessed value.
+First Nations in Nova Scotia use a rate of tax applied against each one hundred dollars of assessed value.

-Taxes are levied for the entire calendar year, beginning January 1, although they are not collected until June of each year.
+Taxes are levied for the entire calendar year, beginning January 1, although they are not collected until later in the year.

-- (5) Notwithstanding subsection (3), Council may establish, in its annual law setting the rate of tax, a minimum tax payable in respect of taxable property. - (6) A minimum tax established under the authority of subsection (5) may be established in respect of one or more property classes.
+(5) Notwithstanding subsection (3), Council may establish, in its annual law setting the rate of tax, a minimum tax payable in respect of a taxable property.

+(6) A minimum tax established under the authority of subsection (5) may be established in respect of one or more property classes.